Healthy Homes Assessment Melling

 Draught Stopping Melling

-If a draft can be felt from unreasonable gaps or holes, it requirements to be sealed.
+If a draught is felt through gaps that are too large or holes or holes, it needs to be sealed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-Find the complete specifications regarding the Healthy Homes draught stopping requirements.
+Find the complete specifications for the Healthy Homes draught stopping requirements.

 draught stopping building inspections